Today, you don’t have a blog. But you have an idea — a big, super, fat, fantastic idea that won’t let your mind rest.

 Say wha?
 Ok, think about how much you already write every day on social media.
 From tweets to pins to Snapchats, the content opportunities are endless.

 Begin thinking about every piece of social content you share as a microblog — and I mean every update, every share.
 Shift these pieces of small content to reflect your intended story angle.
-Want to start a blog for artists?
-Curate and share content on topics you would like to write about in the future, and see the response.
 If people are liking, clicking and sharing certain topics or updates, that will help you inform your future topics — and grow a focused social media following in the meantime.

 These three exercises don’t come for free.
 They all require creative work on your end.
 But think of each as a way to invest your ideas and creative brainpower for the future.
 By actively testing and sharpening your story, you’ll create a better blog product and feel more confident when you finally do build that fantastic content platform.